Teaching Probabilistic Logical Reasoning to Transformers: Background

-A long line of research is exploring using constraints in neural models.
-Here, we consider the class of methods that use the violation from the constraints as a part of the loss function during training and don't change the architecture of the base model.
-Section~\ref{sec:relatedwork} points out that the constraints are formulated for logical implications instead of probabilistic rules.
-To use logical constraints in deep models' loss, they must be converted into soft logic to be differentiable.
-This can be done using one of three approaches: Product, Gödel, and Łukasiewicz \cite{li-etal-2019-logic}.
-For example, the conversion of a logical implication rule, $(p_1,p_2,...,p_n) \to q$, using the Product surrogate is as follows,
+Among the research focused on constraint integration within neural models, we opt for the class of methods that incorporate constraint violation in the loss function during training without altering the model's architecture~\cite{NEURIPS2019_cf708fc1,li-etal-2019-logic,faghihi2023gluecons}.
+In general, to employ the logical and symbolic constraints in deep models, they must be converted into soft logic for the sake of differentiability.
+Usually, three main approaches are used for this conversion: Product, Gödel, and Łukasiewicz \cite{li-etal-2019-logic}.
+For instance, the logical rule, $(p_1,p_2,...,p_n) \to q$, using the Product surrogate, is written as follows,

 \begin{small}